maci3k/sql-tasks/README.md

 ### Configuration on *nix systems

 You can manually prepare database connection or use command below that will create user, database, and set appropriate ownerships.
 *Command below must be run from postgres system user* (switch to root user then switch to postgres by `su postgres`).
-When will be prompted for password, enter password `realskill`.
+When prompted for password, enter password `realskill`.
 ```
 createuser realskill -P && createdb realskill -O realskill && psql -d realskill -c 'ALTER SCHEMA public OWNER TO realskill;'